-Caseco is a trading partnership based in the United Kingdom.
-Caseco controls personal data about our business contacts and their representatives.
+We are Caseco Limited (Co.
+Reg.
+No.: 13345939) and we are based in the United Kingdom.
+Caseco Limited controls personal data about our business contacts and their representatives.
+Hereafter, Caseco Limited will be referred to as "Caseco".

 Our principal place of business is Unit 1, Select Business Centre, Lodge Road, Staplehurst, Kent TN12 0QW.